DavidJRichards/Aviation_Smiths_Horizon_H6/README.md

 ## Devices

-### device map
-  * Layout of devices on the servo chassis, motor side, top up.
+### Layout of devices on the servo chassis, motor side, top up.

 |     |     |     |     |
 |-----|-----|-----|-----|